 We had run into The Slingshot’s foreman at a party a few nights before, at which point he insisted he could let us ride for free.
 True to his word, that foreman welcomed us with open arms the following Tuesday – strapped us in, then waved goodbye.

 “Three … two … one … FLY!” someone exclaimed.

-What followed was a surging rush akin to taking nitrous; a booming shot toward the heavens with no filter in between … Meghan screaming as the pressure whistled clean through purging ears.
-Nineteen stories high the jet propulsion petered out, perspectives churning as the beachfront lots unfurled like tiny stones – a thousand squares of island real estate extending out beyond back bay; beyond the bridges and deep marshes, beyond the flatlands and decay, beyond it all until they disappeared onto a point into the sky.
+What followed was a rush akin to taking nitrous; a booming shot toward the heavens with no filter in between … Meghan screaming as the pressure wheezed through purging ears.
+Nineteen stories high the engines petered out, perspectives churning as the beachfront lots unfurled beneath us – a thousand squares of island real estate extending out beyond back bay, beyond the bridges and deep marshes, beyond the flatlands and decay, beyond it all until they disappeared onto a point into the sky.